With densely forested ridges, wild and open coastal bluffs, and deserted beaches, Point Reyes National Seashore is an unforgettable place to ramble.

 In hindsight, some conservationists believe that the drawn-out preservation process (a 30-year struggle) actually benefited Pt.
 Reyes because in the interim attitudes shifted a bit from parks-as-playgrounds to parks-as-nature preserves.

 So few roads or recreation facilities were constructed here, and I say thank God for that.
 The area’s three tiny towns—Olema, Pt.
 Reyes Station, Inverness—have remained very small.
 San Franciscans have an altogether different attitude toward their wilderness-next-door than, say, Bostonians have toward summer-crowded Cape Cod National Seashore.
+BTW it was President John F. Kennedy who signed the legislation creating Point Reyes National Seashore in 1962.

 Bear Valley is the busy hub of Pt.
 Reyes National Seashore, and there’s not a hotel or restaurant in sight.
 Lots of trails to hike, though.
 From the park visitor center about 40 miles of trail thread through the valley, and to the ridges and beaches beyond.